jerskisnow/bot-utils/readme.md

 .isNumber(input) : Checks if the input is a number

+.hasNumber(input) : Checks if the input contains a number

 .removeHtml(string) : Removes the html from the string

 .randItemFromArray(array) : Random item from inputted array